-This settings allows you to enable and disable specific views to use for the calendar.
+This setting allows you to enable and disable specific views to use for the calendar.
 By enabling a view, a user is able to switch to that view on the front end of the site.

 The Events Calendar offers the following calendar views right out of the box: